textcreationpartnership/A02101/README.md

 ##Content Summary##

 #####Front#####

-Greenes ghost haunting conie-catchers wherein is set downe, the arte of humouring.
-The arte of carry
+1. TO ALL GENTLEMEN, MERchants, Apprentises, Farmers, and plaine countrimen, health.

+1. To the Reader.

 #####Body#####

+1. GREENES GHOST haunting Conicatchers.

-1. How a Cheesemonger had his bag cut out of his Apo••• hanging before him.
+    _ How a Cheesemonger had his bag cut out of his Apo••• hanging before him.

-1. How a cosoning Life stole a cloake out of a Scriuenersshop.
+    _ How a cosoning Life stole a cloake out of a Scriuenersshop.

-1. A slie tricke of Cosonage lately done in Cheapeside.
+    _ A slie tricke of Cosonage lately done in Cheapeside.

-1. How a man was cosoned in the euening by buying a guilt spoone.
+    _ How a man was cosoned in the euening by buying a guilt spoone.

-1. The Arte of carying stones.
+    _ The Arte of carying stones.

-1. How a Carier of Norwich was made to carie stones.
+    _ How a Carier of Norwich was made to carie stones.

-1. A Tale of a whore that crosbit a Gentleman of the Innesof Court.
+    _ A Tale of a whore that crosbit a Gentleman of the Innesof Court.

-1. How a Curbar was drest with an vnsauourie perfume, and how a notable whore was crosbitten in her owne practise.
+    _ How a Curbar was drest with an vnsauourie perfume, and how a notable whore was crosbitten in her owne practise.

-1. A notable Scholerlike discourse vpon the nature of Dogges.
+    _ A notable Scholerlike discourse vpon the nature of Dogges.

-1. How a Countrie Gentleman walking in Poules had his purse cut by a new kind of conueyance, and in the end by the like wilie beguily got it againe.
+    _ How a Countrie Gentleman walking in Poules had his purse cut by a new kind of conueyance, and in the end by the like wilie beguily got it againe.

-1. A notable exploit performed by a Lift.
+    _ A notable exploit performed by a Lift.

-1. How a Citizen was serued by a Curtizan.
+    _ How a Citizen was serued by a Curtizan.

+1. THE NOTABLE, SLIE, and deceitfull pranks of Doctor Pinchbacke.

 **Types of content**